|This is the archived CodeCup 2015 website.|

 Player programs play games against each other in a number of rounds.
 If the number of contestants is small, we will play a double full tournament.
 In this case, each contestant plays two games against all other contestants.

 If there are many contestants (which is almost always the case), playing a full tournament would take too much time.
 In that case, we will start by playing some rounds according to the Swiss tournament system.
 The Swiss system is such that in every new round, contestants with almost equal ranking will play against each other.
 The ranking thus becomes more accurate after each round.
 After only a few rounds, the best players in the competition will be in the top of the ranking.
 We then take a small group from the top of the ranking, and only those contestants proceed to play a double full tournament in order to determine the final winner.

 In every game it is possible to gain match points.
-The winner of a game receives at most 310 points, and the loser can end up with 0 points.
-See also the rules of the game Symple.
+The winner of a game receives 3 points, and the loser ends up with 1 point.
+See also the rules of the game Ayu.

 The CodeCup tournament is won by the player with the highest total number of points.
 When there is a tie the number of irregular games losses will be taken into account (the lesser the better).
 If there is still no difference, the programs get the same place in the final standing.